the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

 The printed output will result in "Robin is a developer and a lawyer."
-Even though the other two conditions in the following else/if parenthaseses evaluate to `true` too, these blocks will not execute, because one of the earlier conditions (here: `isDeveloper && isLawyer`) already evaluated to `true` and executed its block.
+Even though the other two conditions in the following else-if parenthaseses evaluate to `true` too, these blocks will not execute, because one of the earlier conditions (here: `isDeveloper && isLawyer`) already evaluated to `true` and therefore executed its block.

 The equivalent of the logical AND operator is the **logical || (OR) operator** which evalutes to `true` if at least one of participating booleans is `true`: